Holly and Phil left stunned as Kem Cetinay reveals huge Love Island secret

 Kem continued: ‘So, what happens is when you take the microphone off you’re not allowed to talk about anything to do with the show or the couples, you have to talk about home life.
 And you’re being watched by an eagle hawk, by the producers, because they don’t want you to talk about what’s going on.

-‘You can all sit and chat but they are careful with what you talk about because they want to keep it so everyone at home can see, and get it on video,” Kem revealed.
+‘You can all sit and chat but they are careful with what you talk about because they want to keep it so everyone at home can see, and get it on video.

 ‘But at the same time it’s their day to clean the villa, get everything done and give you the day off, and your time to relax and not be so intensely in all the chat.’